A Marathon Partner’s Guide to Surviving and Loving Race Day

 These days I stay near the finish and claim a little “me time.”
 Think notebook, coffee, and quiet before the storm.
 My routine: take a short walk backward along the course to grab a latte at Temple Coffee on J Street, then head back toward the finish, enjoying the fall leaves and the city’s murals.
 My favorite cheering spot is in front of the Hyatt on the Capitol side of the street — easy access to the finisher area once your runner comes through.
 If you’re on the opposite side, you’ll need to walk back to the Residence Inn corner to cross — also a great place to cheer.
 The Residence Inn by Marriott Sacramento Downtown at Capitol Park is located at 1121 15th St, right across from the park.
 It’s where CIM Jesus stands every year, and the runners’ reactions to him are priceless.

-Tracking Without Losing Your Mind
+How to Track Your Runner Without Losing Your Mind

 Download the tracker app the night before, not while you’re standing on the curb with bad cell service.
 Add your runner, add their bib, and don’t obsess over it.